Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Methodology

 \subsection{Policy Representation}

-\paragraph{(S1 \& S4) Decentralized Path Planning:} In our proposed framework, we address the challenges of decentralized multi-agent pathfinding in dynamic environments by integrating collision awareness directly into the agent's observation.
-Our approach leverages an RL-based decentralized planner that receives a multi-channel grid observation.
+\paragraph{(S1 \& S4) Decentralized Path Planning:} Our framework employs an RL-based decentralized planner for dynamic replanning \emph{S4.2} that incorporates collision awareness directly into the agent’s observation, enabling effective path planning in dynamic multi-agent environments.

-\textbf{Observation Space:} Each agent's observation is a tensor \(\mathbf{s} \in \mathbb{R}^{H \times W \times 4}\), where \(H\) and \(W\) are the height and width of the grid.
-The four channels correspond to: (a) \emph{ObstacleMap} - A binary map (1 if a static obstacle is present, 0 otherwise). (b) \emph{AgentMap} - A binary map marking the agent's current position. (c) \emph{GoalMap} - A binary map indicating the goal position. (d) \emph{AlertMask} - A dynamic collision alert map (initially all zeros, updated during execution).
-This alert mask is updated online by a centralized collision detection module that simulates timely collision alerts.
-In addition, the observation includes low-dimensional features comprising a unit vector pointing from the agent's current position to the goal and the Euclidean distance.
+\textbf{Observation Space:} Each agent observes a tensor $\mathbf{s} \in \mathbb{R}^{H \times W \times 4}$, where the channels encode: (a) a binary \emph{ObstacleMap} for static obstacles, (b) an \emph{AgentMap} for the agent’s current position, (c) a \emph{GoalMap} denoting the goal location, and (d) an \emph{AlertMask}, initially zero and updated online to reflect collision alerts generated by the centralized detection module.
+The observation is augmented with low-dimensional features consisting of a unit vector toward the goal and the Euclidean distance to the goal.

-\textbf{Action Space:} The agent operates in a discrete action space, \(\mathcal{A} = \{0,1,2,3,4\}\), corresponding to movements in the four cardinal directions (e.g., Up, Down, Left, Right, WAIT).
+\textbf{Action Space:} The agent operates in a discrete action space $\mathcal{A}=\{0,1,2,3,4\}$, corresponding to movements in the four cardinal directions and a \textsc{WAIT} action.

-\textbf{Reward Structure} Our reward function, similar to PRIMAL \cite{sartoretti2019primal}, promotes efficient, collision-free navigation and discourages unproductive behaviors.
-Agents receive +20 for reaching the goal.
-Penalties include: -3 for collisions with obstacles, -2 for timeout, -0.02 per time step taken (to encourage efficiency), and -0.1 for a `WAIT' action, a penalty that encourages path progression over stationary waiting.
-An additional -0.05 penalty is applied if the agent is near a dynamic obstacle.
+\textbf{Reward Structure:} The reward function, following standard in learning-based approaches, encourages efficient, collision-free navigation.
+Agents receive a reward of +20 upon reaching the goal and are penalized for obstacle collisions (-3), timeouts (-2), each timestep (-0.02), and waiting actions (-0.1).
+An additional penalty of -0.05 is applied when the agent is near a dynamic obstacle.